SSWConsulting/SSW.Rules.Content/rules/prevent-secrets-leaking-from-repo/rule.md

 ![Figure: Sometimes there are false positives or test data, developers aren't blocked from doing their work.
 They just need to go out of their way to make sure it isn't a real secret.](secret-scanning-unblock-form.png)

 ::: info
-If you have secrets that aren't natively supported - you can use regexs to define custom patterns for GitHub to look out for.
+If you have secrets patterns that aren't natively supported - you can use regexes to define these custom patterns for GitHub to look out for.
 See [GitHub - Define custom patterns](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)
 :::